Rajpratik71/eucalyptus-wiki/Autoscaling-Training.md

 #### User level operation and tooling
 ##### How do end users interact with the feature?
 Users can interact with AutoScaling in a number of ways.
 Euca2ools 3, EucaLobo, boto and AWS Java SDK to name a few.
 The new Euca2ools 3 delivers a whole suite of commandline tooling for autoscaling.
-Teh new autoscaling commands begin with the prefic "euscale-" pronounced "you scale"
+The new autoscaling commands begin with the prefic "euscale-" pronounced "you scale"

 #### A few typical use cases for the feature end-to-end
 1. Create a launch configuration: